-Overall, the research shows that phytoestrogens are effective in reducing the frequency and intensity of hot flashes in menopausal women.4 Certain phytoestrogens have also been shown to decrease vaginal atrophy, improve sleep and cognition, and positively affect bone health.5
+Overall, the research shows that phytoestrogens are effective in reducing the frequency and intensity of hot flashes in menopausal women.4 According to one study, certain phytoestrogens have also been shown to decrease vaginal atrophy, improve sleep and cognition, and positively affect bone health.5

 Best menopause relief supplement from Solgar